RedFireSoftwareEntertainment/AZOS-GNU-Linux/README.md

  10. ClamAV and rkhunter integration for enhanced security.
  11. "Just works"

+## AZOS GNU/Linux Server

+We have created a flavor of AZOS GNU/Linux, streamlined and optimized for datacenters and servers.

+1. This flavor is faster and lighter than stock AZOS GNU/Linux
+2. Server Maintenance Tool for easier maintenance of AZOS GNU/Linux's base, Arch Linux
+3. All security features of stock AZOS GNU/Linux
+4. We have replaced the stock Linux kernel with the Linux LTS kernel, to make the system more stable and reduce the need of kernel updates.

 ## Website
 Find AZOS GNU/Linux and more info about it [here.](https://sites.google.com/view/azosofficialsite/home)

 ## Our Goals